Omnium Zero-Drive Bike Trainer

 - Adaptable fork-mount and sliding sled design (16”-29” wheel; thru-axle and QR compatible)

-- Fork mount provides ample clearance for postmount and flatmount disc brake systems
+- Fork mount provides ample clearance for post-mount and flat mount disc brake systems

 - Lightweight 13.3lb (6.03kg) design makes it the ideal, portable cycling training partner